melistoksoy/Personal-Web-Site/README.md

 # Personal-Web-Site
-This is my first project with using HTML and CSS together.
+This is my first project with using CSS.